iuven1s/ds105-project/index.md

 After preprocessing our data, we used a Label Powerset approach with a Logistic Regression base classifier using scikit-multilearn and scikit-learn.
 Essentially, the Label Powerset approach transforms our multilabel problem into a multiclass problem such that we can iteratively apply a logistic regression for each song against each genre.
 Once again, we used an 80/20 split for our training and testing data and trained our model.
 We found that, on average, the model performs with around 45-50% accuracy (using scikit-learn's `accuracy_score` metric).

+After we were happy with our model, we developed a frontend in HTML/CSS and used Flask to develop a web app which we deployed to Heroku for anyone to play around with.

 ## Results
 From both our decision tree and logistic regression approaches, we learned many things about the relationship between the audio features of a track and its genre, as well as the relationships between genres in general.